ttrechsel/Phase2_Movies/README.md

 ![image info](Images/roi_actors.png)

 We calculated the average ROI by getting the ratio of the sum of budget and sum of the gross revenue for each actor.
+Then we filtered for actors with at least 5 movies in the dataset.
 The top three actors are Tobin Bell (known for Saw/Horror films), Ray Romano (known for Ice Age/Comedy), and Viggo Mortensen (Lord of the Rings/Action/Adventure).

 ![image info](Images/roi_directors.png)

 We calculated the average ROI by getting the ratio of the sum of budget and sum of the gross revenue for each director.
-The top three directors are James Wan (Saw/Horror), Carlos Saldanha (Ice Age/Animation), and Chris Columbus (Home Alone/Comedy).
+Then we filtered for directors with at least 5 movies in the dataset.
+The top three directors are James Wan (Insidious/Horror), Jake Kasdan (Comedy), and Carlos Saldanha (Ice Age/Animation).

 ## Visualisations Using Tableau
 [Tableau](https://public.tableau.com/app/profile/gavin.martin/viz/MovieGenres_16946599359490/MovieData)